 CO: Gesturing is very important but has to be to a certain level because the more gestures you make, the more destructing you are.
 You have to it well.
 How you stand on the stage tells a lot about you.

-Fiona Ssozi: About language, where do we draw the line in regards with speaking to an audience well knowing English is not our first language?
+Fiona Ssozi: About language, where do we draw the line in regards to speaking to an audience well knowing English is not our first language?

-James Okwera: how do you handle a situation where your time runs out before you can say what you wanted to say?
+James Okwera: how do you handle a situation where your time runs out before you can say what you want to say?

-Mary Apolot: At what point did you take public speaker professionally?
+Mary Apolot: At what point did you take public speaking professionally?